hmartos/hmartos.github.io/README.md

 - Update CHANGELOG.md

+- Build and push changes to the release branch

 - Merge the release branch into the master branch

 - Create and push a new tag with the new version